 (Are you out of your mind?)

-This is one of the first nursery rhymes I remember not only singing but playing as two kids would pantomime the rickety drawbridge by raising their skinny arms into the air and clasping their hands while the rest of us passed under.
+This is the first nursery rhymes I remember not only singing but playing as two kids would pantomime the rickety drawbridge by raising their skinny arms into the air and clasping their hands while the rest of us passed under.
 But soon the nursery rhyme would end, the bridge would lower and some unfortunate participant would be caught in the linked arms.

 Off to jail you must go!